LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       | ----------- | --------------- | ------------- | -------------------------------- |

       | Paul Cezanne       | Arbres et Maison au bord to l'eau (Trees and House next to the Water)        | $11,685,301 ($11,137,400)     | 11 Nov 2018  |
+    sideGalleryImages:
+      - imageTitle: Cezanne's Arbres et Maison au bord to l'eau was sold by Sotheby's New York for $11.137 million in November 2018
+        imageUrl: /assets/expensive-paintings-cezanne-arbres-et-maison-au-bord-de-leau.jpg
   - textTitle: "Monnet: Vétheuil"
     text: >-
       | Artist: | Work: | Adjusted price (sale price): |       Date of